CyberGhost is a Romanian and German-based privacy giant which provides comprehensive VPN services for 38 million users.

 If this sounds too complex, and maybe you're only after the VPN basics, no problem; it can all be safely ignored.
 You'll never even see it unless you go looking.
 But if you'd like to fine-tune the service, and generally optimize it to suit your needs, CyberGhost gives you a mix of options and opportunities you simply won't see elsewhere.

-The Settings box lets you choose your preferred protocol (OpenVPN, IKEv2, and now WireGuard, too), using random ports to connect (which might bypass some VPN blocking), and enabling or disabling a kill switch, IPv6 connections and DNS leak protection.
+The Settings box lets you choose your preferred protocol (OpenVPN, IKEv2 or WireGuard), using random ports to connect (which might bypass some VPN blocking), and enabling or disabling a kill switch, IPv6 connections and DNS leak protection.

 Our tests showed the kill switch generally worked very well.
 We tried forcibly closing VPN connections, and even killing CyberGhost's OpenVPN and WireGuard helper processes, but the kill switch blocked our internet access immediately.
-However, there were some issues, too.
+However, there were some issues.

 As we mentioned earlier, the app doesn't raise notifications if the connection drops.
 Unless you're looking at its console, you'll have no idea why your internet has just died.